 What’s the Cost?

 Medical transcriptions errors could prove extremely costly.
 A lot of the patients around the world have had fatalities due to the above-mentioned transcription errors.
 A simple mishearing or typo can change the course of a treatment drastically, and people have to pay for those mistakes with their lives.
 No matter how good a transcriber is, life is not something worth risking.

 How to Avoid Them?

 Fortunately, there is a way around this matter and the US healthcare industry has already adopted it.
 Doctors here are using speech recognition software that allows them to transcribe documents in shorter time frames and with better accuracy.

-Voice recognition software has been used in this industry for long.
-This medical transcription software has grown smarter with the launch of every new generation.
+Voice recognition software has been used in this industry for a long time, and has grown smarter with the launch of every new generation.